CodersSquad/katacoda-scenarios/classify-submit/code.md

 It's time for the fun part.
 We'll be working in the `test-lab` that is prepared in your class repository.
+Let's move to that directory.

 `cd labs/test-lab`{{execute}}